Understanding Hyperopia (Farsightedness): Symptoms, Causes, and Treatment Options

 Prescription glasses

 Prescription eyeglasses are a simple and effective way to correct farsightedness.
 The lenses in the glasses are designed to bend light in a way that compensates for the eye's inability to focus properly.
 There are a number of different types of lenses that can be used, including single vision lenses, bifocal lenses, and progressive lenses.
-We can help you choose the right type of glasses at our Bellflower optical based on your specific eyewear needs and preferences.
+We can help you choose the right type of glasses based on your specific eyewear needs and preferences.

 Contact lenses